materialdigital/pmd-server/docs/pages/core/reverse_proxy.md

 * automated renewal of certificates

 For this setup slight modifications of the simple compose setup are required:
-1. Adjusted `command` of the nginx service to ensure new/renewed certificates are automaically loaded
+1. Adjusted `command` of the nginx service to ensure new/renewed certificates are automatically loaded
 2. A `certbot` service that generates and renews certificates
 3. shared volumes between the `nginx` and `certbot` service that hold the acme challenge and certificates
 4. An nginx configuration that serves requests to the `/.well-known/acme-challenge/` endpoint